mirakc/mirakc/docs/config.md

 ## epg.cache-dir

-An absolute path to a folder where EPG-related data is stored.
+An absolute path to a folder where EPG-related data will be stored.

 `None` means that no data will be saved onto the filesystem.
-In this case, mirakc always invokes background jobs at startup.
+In this case, EPG-related data will be lost when mirakc stops.

 ```yaml
 epg: